pseudovar/adobe-app-builder-enablement/docs-pub/Week6.md

 }
 ```

-**Second request** (faster - served from cache):
-Run the same query and variables again to see the caching in action!

 > 💬 **Performance improvement!**
 >
-> The second query should be noticeably faster because it's served from the cache instead of making new API calls.
+> When it's just a country query, and it's already been cached, if should be noticeably faster because it's served from the cache instead of making new API calls.

 ---